Portrait of Winckelmann

-Portrait of Winckelmann is a 1764 painting by Angelica Kauffmann.
-It was produced in Rome and shows the notable archaeologist and art historian Johann Joachim Winckelmann reading from a book, which is resting on a bas-relief showing the Three Graces.
+Portrait of Winckelmann is an oil on canvas painting by the Swiss artist Angelica Kauffmann, from 1764.
+It was produced in Rome and represents the famous archaeologist and art historian Johann Joachim Winckelmann, whose work greatly contributed to the revival of classical studies and the change in style from rococo to neoclassicism.
 It is signed at the lower right by the artist and is now in the Kunsthaus Zürich.